keawade/keawade.github.io/_posts/2015-7-4-Configuring_a_Hyper-V_Cluster.md

 utility now.
 Be sure to select the deselected option when prompted for components to install.

->I don't think the nodes _must_ be memebers of a domain but it does make several steps in the install simpler.
+>I don't think the nodes _must_ be members of a domain but it does make several steps in the install simpler.

 ## Install Hyper-V